-Potential reoccurrence of pink salmon in Ireland in 2019
+Occurrences of pink salmon in Ireland

-The widespread occurrence of pink salmon in Ireland in 2017 was unprecedented with fish recorded in multiple river systems throughout the country.
+The recent occurrences of pink salmon in Ireland biennially since 2017 have been unprecedented, with fish recorded in a number of river systems throughout the country.
 Previous to this, pink salmon were rarely recorded here.
-With a typical two-year lifecycle, there is potential for reappearance of pink salmon in Irish river systems in 2019 and anglers are asked to be vigilant in this regard.
+With a typical two-year lifecycle, there is potential for reappearance of pink salmon in Irish river systems, particularly in odd years and anglers are asked to be vigilant in this regard.